 - Attempted security breaches rose by 15% monthly (December 2017) and by 18% yearly (January 2017).

 - Attempted security breaches on building sites increased by 9% as the return of the building boom sees criminals targeting construction site with valuable machinery and assets on site.

 - Consumers were eager to check out new 181 cars as attempted breaches at car dealerships increased by 21%.

 Crime statistics for February 2018

 - Criminals took a break on Valentines Day again this year.
 Valentine’s Day 2018 was considerably quiet, with attempted security breaches decreasing by 15% on the 14th of February compared to other days that week.

-- With just 28 days there was moderate decrease in February (-4.5%), for attempted security beaches after an very busy start to 2018.
+- With just 28 days there was a moderate decrease in February (-4.5%), for attempted security beaches after a very busy start to 2018.

 - Car Dealerships was one of the industries to increase slightly (0.5%) in the number of attempted security breaches.
 All other sectors had modest decreases after a busy January.

 - 35% of attempted security breaches in February occurred of Saturday and Sunday